 The objective is a new job

 The Job Security Agreement

-The Job Security Agreement applies to those in government employment who are redundant or have been given notice due to lack of work.
+The Job Security Agreement applies to those in state employment who are redundant or have been given notice due to lack of work.
 It applies for people with a time limited employment longer than two years.
 It also applies to employees who do not accept relocation.
-An employee who has had an employment is entitled for support provided that the overall period of employments exceeds three years within the last four years.

 What kind of support is available?